ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 geopolitics, infrastructure, code, tech, manipulation, potential, ecology, psyche, media, art, life: all entangled.
 To touch one is to touch all.
 That’s why an “idol’s” or “artist's” silence and a war across the world are not separate issues as they co‑arise in the same time-sensitive entangled field.

-When the world is in chaos, the noise of news cycles, propaganda, and panic often helps obscure reality.
+when the world is in chaos, the noise of news cycles, propaganda, and panic often helps obscure reality.
 The artist’s role should be one of clarity; not necessarily tasked with "fixing" the fire, but with at least documenting the heat and not being part of the engine of attention-farming that distracts and helps direct societal behavior toward aristocratic entities.
 This is deception!

+if the 'artist' succumbs to being part of that engine—if their work becomes primarily a vehicle for capturing clicks, reinforcing in-group signaling, or simplifying complexity into digestible, shareable moralism—then they are no longer providing clarity.
+They are producing a higher grade of propaganda, one made more effective by the veneer of cultural authority.